wburkle11/trapped-ions/Cooling/EIT_Cooling/README.md

 </p>

 The black, dashed line above indicated the position of the CARRIER transistion, which due to the quantum interference of the applied probe/driving beams, results in a null point along the absorption spectrum.
 The CARRIER transition falls exactly at the detuning we used to create our two-photon resonance condition (i.e Λ-scheme).
 Red and Blue lines indicate positions of motional sidebands given a trap secular frequency.
 The Green line, indicates the position of the light shift from the applied dressing beam.
 The whole goal in implementing EIT cooling is to tailor this light shift for a given trap freq, for which red sideband transitions (RSB) greatly dominates over the blue sideband transitions (BSB).
 Moreover, the width of the fano-like absorption peak can be tailored such that all normal modes in the direction of the defined trap freq fit within this "cooling" bandwidth.

+## NBAR

+EIT cooling will take place after some period of Doppler cooling.
+After Doppler cooling, the ions are left near or within the Lamb-Dicke regime, which is the regime in which the wavefunction spread of the ions is far less than the wavelength of the applied lasers.
+When in this regime, motional sideband transitions increase or descrease the vibrational quanta by exactly 1.
+Furthermore, after doppler cooling the ions have undergone a randomization of energy due to the nature of the photon emission and absorption, which results in the ions taking on a Maxwell-Boltzmann distribution (i.e. thermal distribution).
+For this reason, calculating the average phonon number of our ions can be done using the ratio method.